 Chicago Cubs manager Joe Maddon made headlines last month when he revealed during the winter meetings that he was reading Managing Millennials for Dummies.
 Maddon, who will be turning 65 when pitchers and catchers report for spring training, knows a thing or two about generational differences, working 40 years as an MLB manager, scout and coach.
 One of the game’s best managers says he wants to better serve his roster, which is made up of Generation X and millennial players.

-Today, millennials – those born between 1980 and 2000 – represent about half of the workforce.
-This figure is expected to balloon to 75% within the next decade.
 As offices handle the transition from Baby Boomer to millennial, there will be plenty of conflicts due to contrasting values going head to head.
 One employee wants to utilise a certain method, while the other has a different approach to tackle the problem at hand.
 You need to impose a resolution to eliminate these conflicts right away.

 Rather than allowing the age gap to metastasise into an all-out brawl, your business can employ a series of measures to properly manage generational differences in the workplace.